processone/docs.ejabberd.im/content/admin/configuration/database-ldap.md

 			2.  then, the display name for the given user ID is retrieved from the user name cache.

+### Multi-Domain

+By default, the module option `ldap_userjidattr` is set to the empty string, in that case the JID of the user's contact is formed by compounding UID of the contact `@` Host of the user owning the roster.

+When the option `ldap_userjidattr` is set to something like `"mail"`, then it uses that field to determine the JID of the contact.
+This is useful if the ldap `mail` attribute contains the JID of the accounts.

+Basically, it allows us to define a groupOfNames
+(e.g. xmppRosterGroup) and list any users, anywhere in the ldap directory by specifying the attribute defining the JID of the members.

+This allows hosts/domains other than that of the roster owner.
+It is also more flexible, since the LDAP manager can specify the JID of the users without any assumptions being made.
+The only down side is that there must be an LDAP attribute (field) filled in for all Jabber/XMPP users.

+Below is a sample, a relevant LDAP entry, and ejabberd's module configuration:

+	cn=Example Org Roster,ou=groups,o=Example Organisation,dc=acme,dc=com
+	objectClass: groupOfNames
+	objectClass: xmppRosterGroup
+	objectClass: top
+	xmppRosterStatus: active
+	member:
+	description: Roster group for Example Org
+	cn: Example Org Roster
+	uniqueMember: uid=john,ou=people,o=Example Organisation,dc=acme,dc=com
+	uniqueMember: uid=pierre,ou=people,o=Example Organisation,dc=acme,dc=com
+	uniqueMember: uid=jane,ou=people,o=Example Organisation,dc=acme,dc=com
+	...

+	uid=john,ou=people,o=Example Organisation,dc=acme,dc=com
+	objectClass: top
+	objectClass: person
+	objectClass: organizationalPerson
+	objectClass: inetOrgPerson
+	objectClass: mailUser
+	objectClass: sipRoutingObject
+	uid: john
+	givenName: John
+	sn: Doe
+	cn: John Doe
+	displayName: John Doe
+	accountStatus: active
+	userPassword: secretpass
+	IMAPURL: imap://imap.example.net:143
+	mailHost: smtp.example.net
+	mail: john@example.net
+	sipLocalAddress: john@example.net
+	Below is the sample ejabberd.yml module configuration to match:

+	mod_shared_roster_ldap:
+	  ldap_servers:
+	    - "ldap.acme.com"
+	  ldap_encrypt: tls
+	  ldap_port: 636
+	  ldap_rootdn: "cn=Manager,dc=acme,dc=com"
+	  ldap_password: "supersecretpass"
+	  ldap_base: "dc=acme,dc=com"
+	  ldap_filter: "(objectClass=*)"
+	  ldap_rfilter: "(&(objectClass=xmppRosterGroup)(xmppRosterStatus=active))"
+	  ldap_gfilter: "(&(objectClass=xmppRosterGroup)(xmppRosterStatus=active)(cn=%g))"
+	  ldap_groupattr: "cn"
+	  ldap_groupdesc: "cn"
+	  ldap_memberattr: "uniqueMember"
+	  ldap_memberattr_format_re: "uid=([a-z.]*),(ou=.*,)*(o=.*,)*dc=acme,dc=com"
+	  ldap_useruid: "uid"
+	  ldap_userdesc: "cn"
+	  ldap_userjidattr: "mail"
+	  ldap_auth_check: false
+	  ldap_user_cache_validity: 86400
+	  ldap_group_cache_validity: 86400

 ### Configuration examples